-The strategies that will be employed for students identified as having SEN will be recorded in a Classroom support Plan, reflecting provision that is additional to, or different from, normal differentiated provision.
+The strategies that will be employed for students identified as having SEN will be recorded in a Personal Learning Plan.

-Contents of the Classroom Support Plan will include:
+Contents of the Personal Learning Plan may include:

-- 3 short term targets for the child.
+- targets for the child

-- teaching strategies to be used.
+- teaching strategies to be used

-- additional provision to be put in place.

-- when the plan is to be evaluated and reviewed, with space for the outcomes of the targets.
+- provision made for the student.

-The Classroom Support Plan will be communicated to all staff, via Provision Mapping.
-Classroom support Plans will be kept under review, but will be formally reviewed at least once a year following consultation with the child, parents and staff.
-New targets will be identified with strategies for achieving them.
-On an annual basis, at Parents Evenings, there will be a formal review in which all staff, parents and the child will be invited to participate.
+The Personal Learning Plan will be communicated to all staff, via Provision Mapping.
+Personal Learning Plans will be kept under review, but will be formally reviewed at least once a year following consultation with the child, parents and staff.